 Tern Lake Is A Mecca For Wildlife

-You will find Tern Lake at mile marker 90 at the junction of the Seward Highway and the Sterling Highway.
-(The Sterling Highway leads you west to the sister cities of Soldotna and Kenai, and then south to Homer.)
+Another one of my favorite stops is the Tern Lake at mile marker 90 at the junction of the Seward Highway and the Sterling Highway.

 For raw beauty and the sheer abundance of wildlife, Tern Lake is a great stop on your drive from Anchorage to Seward.